big-wisdom/Endeavor/README.md

   * test calendar screen so far
 }

-* Building DataModel for EndeavorBlock
+* CreateScreen for EndeavorBlock
-  * moved some existing stuff over to the DataService
-  * looks like I've pretty well created the EndeavorBlock DataModel
+  * first thing, I've decided not to do the CreateBloc and EditBloc, I'm going to unify those RN